top of page

 Reflectance spectra can be collected alongside the imaging function, creating the opportunity to compare and identify the materials present- in a heritage context, this is most often used for pigment identification.

-Reflectance spectral imaging is an efficient way of collecting millions of reflectance spectra in one image cube (2D spatial and wavelength in the 3rd dimension).
+• efficiently collects millions of reflectance spectra in one image cube (2D spatial and wavelength in the 3rd dimension),

-Automated scanning can be used to collect images and data from a large area, making the technique particularly suited to the analysis of large decorated surfaces such as murals and decorated architectural sites such as churches- these applications are discussed on our Remote Sensing page
+The automated scanning functionality of the technique is particularly suited to the analysis of large decorated surfaces such as murals and decorated architectural sites such as churches- these applications are discussed on our Remote Sensing page

 The spatial and spectral parameters of the ISAAC Lab's spectral imaging systems are shown below.